The Real Life, mundane version of the Mayfly-December Romance.

 Ian Vashti and his wife, Linda, in Gundam 00.
 Ian is even called out on how young his wife is, causing him to defensively note he waited until she was legal to marry her (or try anything else), before demanding they focus on the important reasons they're there and not on his young wife.
 They are 57 and 32, respectively, in the second season (which is when Linda first appears); it's also worth bearing in mind that they have a 14-year-old daughter, the Bridge Bunny Mileina.

 Crossbone Gundam has Crux Dogatie and his unnamed first wife, who died some time before the story.
-His wife was in her twenties, while he was in his sixties or even seventies.
+His wife was in her twenties, while he was in his eighties.
 Though it was stated to be a political marriage, the way Dogatie tells the story implies that the relationship wasn't a bad one (indeed, Tobia suspects a case of Love Makes You Evil), and they did have at least one child together.

 Used in Pet Shop of Horrors, most prominently in a story in the Tokyo version in which a young former hostess who appears to be in her twenties marries a very frequent customer who seems to be in his fifties.
 This causes her stepchildren (who are all the same age as her) to despise both her and her son (who is the same age as her husband's grandchild).